canonical/cloud-init/doc/rtd/topics/analyze.rst

 Availability
 ============

-The analyze subcommand is generally available across all distributions with the exception of Gentoo and FreeBSD.
+The ``analyze`` subcommand is generally available across all distributions, with the exception of Gentoo and FreeBSD.

 Subcommands
 ===========